 1. Orange: Zoe Tan Suit Set In Chanderi By AMPM

 The festival begins with a bright and vibrant colour, orange.
 This colour signifies energy and happiness.
-And AMPM’s suit set from the Raas collection is the perfect outfit to start to Navratri.
+And AMPM’s suit set from the Raas collection is the perfect outfit to start Navratri.
 Crafted in delicate chanderi, this kurta comes with a printed dupatta inspired by the architectural scape of Rajasthan.
 The brand is a true representation of the ‘Modern Indian’ aesthetic with timeless silhouettes, innovative colour palettes and exploratory artworks.

 Style Tip: For a graceful finish to the look, pair it with classic mojris.